Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_8/README.md

 If you type "console.log(youtube)" in your "server.js" then it will throw an error which says "youtube is not defined".
 These type of errors are called uncaught errors.

-**Step 45:** Inside the "server.js" file at the top of the file, type the following code
+**Step 45:** Inside the "server.js" file at the top of the file, type the following code.
+It is important to write it in top because if you write it in bottom and you give **console.log(youtube)** above it then it will not catch that error
 ```
 	// Uncaught Exception Error
 	process.on("uncaughtException", err=>{